farukustunel/bitirmetezi/src/MaterialsandMethods.rst

 ..  warning::

-    You should indicate output file as first.
+    You should indicate the output file in the first place.
 Otherwise, you will get an error.

 ..  note::

-    We used 3 different bam files.
-Because ``trimmomatic`` produced 4 different outputs and in the ``Mapping`` process two of them are combined as a paired file.
-Hence, we got 3 bam files like ``pairedfixmatesorted``, ``forward-unpairedfixmatesorted``, ``reverse-unpairedfixmatesorted``.
+    We can use up to three different bam files.
+But ``trimmomatic`` produced four different outputs.
+In the ``Mapping`` process, two of them are combined as a paired file.
+Hence, we got 3 bam files named ``pairedfixmatesorted``, ``forward-unpairedfixmatesorted``, ``reverse-unpairedfixmatesorted``.

 ..  note::

-    We merged ``BAM`` files in order to keep in mind all reads.
+    We merged ``BAM`` files in order to keep all reads.

-After merging ``BAM`` files.
-We want to see depth results for each position in the plasmid genome. ``samtools mpileup`` gives detail output for this.
-You can look at ``mpileup`` output from the given list below.
-Each line consists of 5 ``tab-separated`` columns.
+After merging the ``BAM`` files, we want to see the depth of coverage for each position in the plasmid genome. ``samtools mpileup`` gives detailed output for this.
+You can look at the ``mpileup`` output in the list given below.
+Each line consists of 5 *tab-separated* columns.
 Column 6 is optional.

 1. Sequence name
 2. Position (starting from 1)